rmwthorne/pitch_map/README.md

 # Pitch Converter

-This is a small Rust command-line program for learning that a numeric pitch value into its corresponding musical note.
+This is a small Rust command-line program for learning purposes.
+It converts a numeric pitch value (such as is used in karaoke software like [Ultrastar Deluxe](https://usdx.eu/format/)) into its corresponding musical note.
 The pitch values are based on MIDI note numbers, where the number `0` corresponds to the note **C4** (MIDI Note 60).

 ## How It Works